karam94/aspnetcore-vue/README.md

 - [Vue.js Devtools for Mozilla Firefox](https://addons.mozilla.org/en-GB/firefox/addon/vue-js-devtools/).

 # Planned Improvements
+* Make available as a NuGet template to be used with `dotnet new` through the .NET CLI.
 * Upgrade from Vue.js 2.0 to Vue.js 3.0.
 * Integrate Vue.js 3.0 CLI usage.
 * Install [Vuex-Persist](https://github.com/championswimmer/vuex-persist) as this will allow the optional out of the box ability to persist your Vuex state to Cookies or LocalStorage.